 What’s a day in the life of a storm chaser look like?

 You look at the weather patterns two or three days in advance, and you’re already building an idea of where you’re going to target it.
-You do a lot of intense watching of weather models, computerized simulation of the atmosphere, and then the day of you start observing outside and pick your target area.
+You do a lot of intense watching of weather models, computerised simulation of the atmosphere, and then the day of the hunt you start observing outside and pick your target area.
 You leave at about 10-2pm depending on the distance and most chase days you’d get storms forming around 4pm.
 And from there until 9-10pm you’re doing nothing but chasing and trying to capture the thing with stills and video, calculating when to leave a storm or when to stay with it, which roads you take.
 It’s a frenzy of trying to get in the best position to take the best photos and get the best information back to the station.
 And then at 9 or 10 the storm will usually die and you get home around midnight and get ready to do it all over again.

 How do you find a safe location while also getting close enough to the action?